Goan Fish Curry

 To Marinate The Fish

-Fish – You can use any firm white fish of your choice to make this Goan curry.
-I have used boneless Surmai cubes (seer fish) but you can choose from pomfret, ravas, salmon, pollock, haddock, cod, or tilapia.
+Fish – You can use any firm white fish to make this Goan curry.
+I have used boneless Surmai cubes (seer fish), but you can choose from pomfret, ravens, salmon, pollock, haddock, cod, or tilapia.
+If using frozen fish, then thaw it to room temperature before using it in this recipe.

 The fish is marinated with salt, turmeric powder, and lime juice.
 Use freshly squeezed lime juice for the best flavors.